 Yes, the Internal Revenue Code has its very own perjury and false statements statute.
 This crime is separate from the tax evasion statute, and different elements must be present for the taxpayer to be charged with perjury and false statements.
-Under the perjury and false statements statute, there are several different types of conduct which may form the basis for tax fraud penalties and prosecution.
+Under the perjury and false statements statute, there are several different types of conduct which may form the basis for tax fraud penalties and prosecution which is why you may choose to enlist the help of a tax lawyer next time you’re doing your taxes – visit this page to learn more.
 The statute makes it a felony for a person to do any of the following:

 - Make a false declaration under penalties of perjury;